 - 1. Be sure that the WLAN device is on.
 If the device is on, the wireless light is on.
-If the wireless light is off, press the wireless button. - NOTE: On some models, the wireless light is amber when all wireless devices are off. - On the Windows desktop, tap and hold, or click the network status icon in the notification area, at the far right of the taskbar. - Select your WLAN from the list. - Click Connect.
+If the wireless light is off, press the wireless button. - NOTE: On some models, the wireless light is amber when all wireless devices are off. - From the Windows desktop, tap and hold, or click the network status icon in the notification area, at the far right of the taskbar. - Select your WLAN from the list. - 4.
+Click Connect.

 If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
-Type the code, and then click OK to complete the connection.
+Type the code, and then click Next.

-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, from the Windows desktop, right-click the network status icon, and then select Open Network and Sharing Center.
+- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, from the Windows desktop, rightclick the network status icon, and then select Open Network and Sharing Center.
 Click Set up a new connection or network.
-A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection.
+A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - 5.
+Follow the on-screen instructions to complete the connection.